kailin5/FTP-Client/README.md

 # Reset password to *
 https://zhidao.baidu.com/question/166454029.html

-# Bug to be fixed:
+# functions to be added:
-The user name will be sent to ftp server twice, second time is not include command USER uftp
+delete function hidden password extended function

 # Finished work to date
 1: Scucessfully connected, wireshark can have the packet